 Launch your Settings menu and navigate to General > About, then look at the Model Number and Model Name at the top of the menu.
 By default, the Model Number displayed will start with a letter M (replacement iPhones have their model numbers starting with the letter N), which provides a more detailed identification of your device: i.e. its colour and storage capacity.

-You can also tap on the Model Number to display the number starting with a letter A that you can look up on Apple’s Support page.
+You can also tap on the Model Number to display the number starting with a letter A that you can look up on Apple’s Support page (ctrl+F to search the page for your model number) to confirm your iPhone model.
 This will help you to find the name of your iPhone since older iPhones do not store this information in the About menu.

 If you are unable to turn on your iPhone, the model number can be found on the rear of the device in small print.
 You should see that the text has a combination of the letter ‘A’ and a number, which you can search on the Apple Support page online.